-Counselling and psychotherapy deal mostly, if not almost exclusively, with matters in the past – unresolved, deep-seated emotional issues and trauma that are impacting an individual’s ability to be resourceful in the present.
-The premise of psychotherapy and counselling is that the individual is, at some level, dysfunctional.
+Counseling and psychotherapy deal mostly, if not almost exclusively, with matters in the past – unresolved, deep-seated emotional issues and trauma that are impacting an individual’s ability to be resourceful in the present.
+The premise of psychotherapy and counseling is that the individual is, at some level, dysfunctional.

 Unless suitably trained in counseling or therapy, a coach isn’t equipped to deal with severe emotional trauma – and can do far more harm than good by attempting to.